jmyers7/sigalg/README.md

 # sigalg

-A Python package for working with stochastic processes, probability theory, *etc*.
+A Python package for working with probability theory.
+Right now, most of the focus is on discrete-time stochastic processes.

 **⚠️ Work in Progress**: This package is actively under development.
 New classes and features are being added regularly.
 The API may change as the project evolves.